Policies/Information for Authors

 Potential Reviewer Conflicts

-Please refer to this manual for questions about formatting or structure.
+HBR follows the American Psychological Association Manual, 7th edition.
+Please refer to the Owl at Purdue APA Style Guide for questions about formatting or structure.

 In addition to general manuscript preparation guidelines, Research Articles must also include the following:

 Title Page.
 The title page should include the following: